-Charlie Munger, the billionaire business partner of Warren Buffett and major inspiration behind this site, is not only one of the best investors the world has witnessed, he’s also one of the best thinkers.
+Charlie Munger, the billionaire business partner of Warren Buffett and a major inspiration behind this site, is not only one of the best investors the world has witnessed, but he’s also one of the best thinkers.
 A quick recap is in order.

 Munger has illuminated timeless wisdom in the minds’ search algorithm, Academic Economics, stretch goals, mental models, the value of thinking backward and forward, problem-solving, partnerships, and inversion among others.

 “What is elementary, worldly wisdom?
 Well, the first rule is that you can’t really know anything if you just remember isolated facts and try and bang ‘em back.
 If the facts don’t hang together on a latticework of theory, you don’t have them in a usable form.”— Charlie Munger

 In his book, Charlie Munger: The Complete Investor, which has become my new go-to recommendation for people interested in an introduction to Munger’s thinking.
 Griffin lays out Munger’s path to worldly wisdom.